Table of Contents

 A few weeks ago, without an official announcement, Amazon added a new “Request a Review” button in Seller Central.
-The button is not yet available to all sellers and sometimes isn't shown for certain orders.
-So what is this button and what to expect from it, let's try to solve this mystery.
+The button is now available to all sellers and is on an order details page.
+So what is this button and what to expect from it, let’s try to solve this mystery.

-It's logical that many sellers so far haven't risked clicking on this button due to the lack of any information from Amazon.
-But if you still click on it, the button will simply disappear and unfortunately, the further process remains unknown to us as we see just a brief Amazon note.
+It’s logical that many sellers so far haven’t risked clicking on this button due to the lack of any information from Amazon.
+But if you still click on it, the button will simply disappear and Amazon will send an automated review request.

-This usually happens for several reasons.
+This may happen for several reasons.
 This user may have already left a review about your product and Amazon does not want to send a duplicate letter.
 Another reason is that the seller uses third-party feedback management service and has already sent a review request through it.

 If you are one of those sellers for whom this button is not yet displayed, don’t be upset, it’s just a matter of time.
 Large platforms like Amazon often test new features on a small cluster of users to gather the necessary information.
 So you can expect this feature to be rolled out shortly.